 The second strategy of flaring is quite common due to the absence of NOx production with the direct conversion of methane to CO2.
 While still resulting in CO2 emissions, CO2 is the least potent of the two byproducts.
 Pipeline injection obstacles and the stringent permitting requirements of on-site energy generation make flaring a very common mode of methane disposal at California landfills.

 The third option, utilization and its implications, will be the focus of this study.
-While many uses of biogas, such as on-site electricity generation or pipeline injection, have similar environmental impacts as flaring, utilizing the gas will ensure accompanying tangible benefits.
-There are also benefits with converting the biogas to a form that is usable in CNG powered vehicles.
-The most significant of these, from an environmental impact perspective, would be the displacement of diesel by RCNG in light, medium, and heavy-duty vehicles.
-Replacing just 16% of the natural gas utilized in California with RNG would achieve the same amount of greenhouse gas reductions as electrifying 100% of the state’s buildings.
+Preventing as much fugitive emissions as possible by capturing and utilizing methane that would otherwise be flared results in the realization of a number of tangible environmental and economic benefits.
+Perhaps most beneficial is the conversion of raw biogas into renewable natural gas (RNG or biomethane) -a form of gas that is usable to fuel compressed natural gas (CNG) and liquefied natural gas (LNG) vehicles.
+The most significant of these, from an environmental impact perspective, would be the displacement of diesel by renewable natural gas (R-CNG or R-LNG) in medium-, and heavy-duty vehicles.
+Replacing just 16% of the conventional natural gas utilized in California with RNG would achieve the same amount of greenhouse gas reductions as electrifying 100% of the state’s buildings.
 And in buildings specifically, using RNG is 3 times more cost effective than using electricity as a low-carbon strategy.

-One important issue to bear in mind is the extremely fragmented and distributed nature of the biogas/RNG production landscape.
-There are currently around 2,000 biogas production facilities in the US with the potential for approximately 13,000 more.
+There are approximately 2,000 biogas production facilities (capturing methane and combusting it on-site for use as renewable electricity) in the US at landfills, wastewater treatment facilities and livestock operations - with the potential for as many as 15,000 more.
 The theoretical maximum production capacity of these facilities is estimated to be between 8 and 12 million tons of methane/year.
-To put this number in context, such biogas potential could power 3 million homes a year or provide the equivalent of 2.5 billion tons of gasoline/year (about 2% of the current demand).
+To put this number in context, such biogas potential could power 3 million homes a year or, if upgraded to RNG, could provide the equivalent of 2.5 billion tons of gasoline/year (about 2% of the current demand).
 This is in contrast to the production capacity of large natural gas fields, some of which can provide up to 9-16 million tons of methane/year.
-The challenge faced by RNG is that this fragmented, distributed, and often miniscule collection of producers is attempting to plug into a market and infrastructure that is designed and optimized around producers that dwarf their RNG output by 3 to 4 orders of magnitude.
+The challenge faced by RNG developers is the high capital cost of RNG production compared to the relatively low cost of conventional natural gas.
+The existing market and infrastructure is designed and optimized around producers whose natural gas production dwards RNG output by 3 to 4 orders of magnitude.

-As the RNG market grows and evolves, it certainly would be worthwhile to look at new business models that perhaps change the narrative from one of distributed gas production to one of distributed energy/fuel generation.
-The electricity segment increasingly provides examples of how this can be accomplished in the context of existing infrastructure and energy, pricing and incentive models.
+As legislators and regulators recognize the environmental and economic benefits associated with increased RNG development, deployment and utilization, and enact policies that enable the RNG market to grow, it certainly would be worthwhile to look at new business models for the gas sector that perhaps changes the narrative from one of distributed gas production to one of distributed energy/fuel generation.
+The electricity sector increasingly provides examples of how this can be accomplished – and is being accomplished through public policy - in the context of existing infrastructure and energy, pricing and incentive models.

 Uses of RNG